BenOvermyer/benovermyer.com/content/blog/adding-blog-here.md

 title = 'Adding Blog Here'
 date = 2017-11-27
 +++
-I’m starting to use Hugo for blogging now.
+I'm starting to use Hugo for blogging now.
 I might move all of the content currently on [Pathfinder](https://pathfinder.space) over to here, if it works as well as I hope it does.

-Also, I’m now hosting this site on Netlify, instead of deploying it myself to a VPS.
+Also, I'm now hosting this site on Netlify, instead of deploying it myself to a VPS.
 This makes things much easier from a content management perspective.